Over 1 day

 If you need to cut a brick, lightly strike a chisel with a mallet to score a line across each face of the brick.
 Set the brick on flat ground and strike it again, sharply, at the scored line.
 This should break it.

 Looking for a product or material?
-Use our mobile app to search by voice or image.
+Download The Home Depot Mobile App to search by voice or image.